.st0{fill:#FFFFFF;}

 • Are there any special medical or dietary needs?

 • Children?
-Will your guest need to bring them?
+Will your guests need to bring them?

 Speaking of children...